Avdhesh-Varshney/AI-Code/docs/algorithms/deep-learning/neural-networks/multilayer-perceptron.md

 ## **What is a Multilayer Perceptron (MLP)?**

 A **Multilayer Perceptron (MLP)** is a type of **artificial neural network (ANN)** that consists of multiple layers of neurons, designed to learn and map relationships between input data and output predictions.
-It is a foundational building block of deep learning.
+It is  foundational building block for Deep Learning.

 ### **Key Characteristics of MLP**:
 - **Fully Connected Layers**: Each neuron in one layer is connected to every neuron in the next layer.